 Water gained through precipitation and lost by evapotranspiration in the Canterbury Region, New Zealand

-1995–2014, millions of cubic metres per year
+1995–2020, millions of cubic metres per year

-|Year to June||Measure||
+|Year ended June||Measure||

 Millions of cubic metres per year